-Individual research with the student's individual faculty adviser in preparation for their comprehensive exhibitions for the M.F.A. degree.
-These units can only be taken after completing the First Year Review, and are intended to be with the chair of the student's review committee.
+Individual research with the student's individual faculty adviser in preparation for their comprehensive exhibitions for the M.F.A. degree or qualifying exam for the Ph.D.
+These units are intended to be with the chair of the student's review committee.
+For the M.F.A. degree, these units can only be taken after completing the First Year Review.
+(Required, M.F.A., Ph.D.)